Fire Alarm Keeps Going Off for No Reason

 Miscalibrated or Failed Sensors

 Some detectors leave the factory slightly miscalibrated.
-A heat detector calibrated to alarm at 155°F might actually alarm at 140°F due to manufacturing variation.
-In a location with legitimate heat — a mechanical room, an exhaust duct area, or a space near HVAC equipment — a slightly low-calibrated heat detector will false-alarm regularly.
+A heat detector calibrated to alarm at 155 degrees F might alarm at 140 degrees F due to manufacturing variation.
+In a location with legitimate heat — a mechanical room, exhaust duct area, or space near HVAC equipment — a slightly low-calibrated heat detector false-alarms regularly.

-Testing the detector with a heat source (heat detector verification tools or heating the area) can determine whether the device is responding at the correct temperature.
-If it's consistently alarming at the wrong temperature, replacement is necessary.
-Replacing a miscalibrated detector with a properly functioning unit solves the problem permanently.
+Testing with heat detector verification tools determines whether the device responds at the correct temperature.
+If it consistently alarms at the wrong temperature, replacement is necessary.

-Unstable AC power on the fire alarm circuit can cause intermittent false alarms or system errors.
-Loose breaker contacts, faulty wiring, or power fluctuations can occasionally trigger detector errors or cause the system to misinterpret normal signals as alarm conditions.
-An electrical inspection of the circuit protecting your fire alarm can identify this issue.
+Unstable AC power on the fire alarm circuit causes intermittent false alarms or system errors.
+Loose breaker contacts, faulty wiring, or power fluctuations cause the system to misinterpret normal signals as alarm conditions.
+An electrical inspection of the circuit protecting the fire alarm identifies this issue.

 The Cost of Inaction